How to Form an LLC in Delaware in 7 Steps

 - Management structure

 - A profit and loss allocation plan

 - Any other agreements among members

 If your LLC will have more than one member or hire employees, you will need an Employer Identification Number (EIN).
-An EIN is a unique identifying number that the Internal Revenue Service (IRS) issues.
+An EIN is a unique federal tax identifying number that the Internal Revenue Service (IRS) issues.
 The IRS uses it to distinguish between businesses for tax purposes.
-In this way, it's like a Social Security Number for businesses.
+In this way, it's like a Social Security Number for business.
 Applying for an EIN is easy and free.
 You can apply by mail, fax, or online.

-You will use your EIN for:
+You will use your EIN for the following:

 - Employee payroll

 - Tax returns

 - Applying for a company credit card

 Visit the IRS Small Business and Self-Employed Tax Center to learn more about your federal business tax requirements.